 “I need a favor,” Agate started to say.
 “This is Daphne Brooks.
 She has a brother who needs help.
 She needs to make a deal.”

 The man looked at the young woman from head to toe; although her plain gray dress left much to be desired, he stopped to look at her face.
 She was undoubtedly a lovely young woman.
 Small freckles stretched between her nose and cheeks, the amber color of her almond eyes highlighted her face, and her hazel hair was the perfect complement to an ordinary beauty.

-“Demon?”
-Daphne watched Agate, who remained severe, and then looked again at the strange man dressed in black and did not flinch at her apparent mockery.
+“Demon?” she said, and watched Agate, who remained severe, and then looked again at the strange man dressed in black and did not flinch at her apparent mockery.

 “Do you want me to help your brother?
 Yes or no?”
 Rothvaln asked her with a sudden impatience.

 “You... how can you help him?”
-Daphne asked him in a voice that was almost a whisper.
+Daphne's voice was almost a whisper.

 “I can give him more years of life, but I must receive something in return.”

 “Money is only an object of value to you mortals.
 I require more than that.”

 Daphne didn’t understand what else she could give him?
 Perhaps she should give herself to him in body and soul?
 Give him her virginity?
 “I will give myself to you if... if that is what you wish,” she said with insecurity.